isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution384.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+N.A.

 ### Support Level
-Up to 70% for SMEs <br>
+Up to  for SMEs <br>
-N.A. for non-SMEs
+Up to Direct Purchase for non-SMEs

 ### Things to Note
-- Automated washing that only requires loading, no need for handwashing.
-- Wash tank capacity of at least 15 litres.
-- Support does not include accessories
+N.A.

 ### Contact Information
 N.A.